 If you cannot get it to continue you might unfortunately have to build a gmx version from source where you disable 3dnow support to get past this in the debugger.

-#2 Updated by Jussi Lehtola almost 11 years ago
+#2 Updated by Jussi Lehtola about 11 years ago

 The Fedora RPMs don't contain debug-friendly binaries for non-bonded instructions, so you will have to compile gromacs with the needed additional flags yourself.

 Also, just shooting in the dark: you might want to try updating to 4.0.3 with the EPEL testing repository enabled (# yum --enablerepo=epel-testing update gromacs* ) and see if it fixes the bug.

 #3 Updated by Janne Blomqvist about 11 years ago

 This isn't a/the bug you're seeing, but Gromacs detection of CPU capabilities.